NCBI-Codeathons/vcf-4-population-genomics-team-nguyen/README.md

 ## Project Goals
+We will use language models to identify whether specific SARS-CoV-2 (SCV2) sequencing errors come from particular sequencing centers, instruments, or sequencing protocols.
+Other factors potentially affecting errors include characteristics of the host (treatment or vaccination) and virus variants.
-Do SCV2 mutations have same minor allele frequencies?
+A more general question is whether SCV2 mutations have same minor allele frequencies?

 ## Approach
 ACTION ITEM